labicon/labicon.github.io/_news/2025-kartik-quals.md

 inline: true
 ---

-Our student, <a href="https://kartik-nagpal.github.io">Kartik Nagpal</a>, has passed his qualifying exam, and become a PhD candidate.
+Our PhD student, <a href="https://kartik-nagpal.github.io">Kartik Nagpal</a>, passed his qualifying exam and became a PhD candidate.
+Congratulations Kartik!